obarabanov/images-search-demo/readme.md

 ## How to run

 Just open html page file in your browser, either locally or from web-server (like http://localhost).
-No outher dependencies used, so no need to install anything.
+No external dependencies used, so no need to install anything.

 ## Functionality